Skip to content

 Unlike older automated phone systems that force you into rigid menus ("Press 1 for sales"), these agents can plan, reason, and act on what you say.
 They can answer detailed customer questions, process orders, schedule appointments, and even provide personalized recommendations in real-time.

-A look at the tech: NLP, ML, and NLU
+A peek under the hood: NLP, ML, and NLU

 So, what's happening under the hood?
 Three core technologies make these intelligent conversations possible.